 - Emotional impact: They increase the sense of control and reduce anxiety in new or confusing contexts (Bahar-Fuchs et al., 2013).

-- Use of external aids and visual reminders (planners, calendars, notes, alarms, reminder boards):
+- Use of external aids and visual reminders (agendas, calendars, notes, alarms, reminder boards):

 - Cognitive benefits: They promote functional autonomy and prospective memory.

-- Emotional impact: They decrease frustration and reinforce day-to-day security (Crespo et al., 2012).
+- Emotional impact: They reduce frustration and enhance confidence in daily life (Crespo et al., 2012).

 - Reminiscence therapies (use of photographs, old music, personal objects, life stories):